Puneeth Rajkumar: 2016–2022

 In March 2016, Puneeth worked for M. Saravanan's Chakravyuha and Duniya Soori's Doddmane Hudga.
 In 2017, he appeared in Santhosh Ananddram 's Raajakumara, which broke all-records in box-office and became the highest-grossing Kannada-language film of all time beating previous record of Mungaru Male, later the record was taken up by the movie K.G.F: Chapter 1.
-He also had the starring role in A Harsha's Anjani Putra alongside Rashmika Mandanna, which was a remake of Tamil film Poojai.
+He also had the starring role in A Harsha's Anjani Putra alongside Rashmika Mandanna.

 Puneeth Rajkumar has played narrator role in the Anup Bhandari directed Rajaratha.
 In 2019 his film Natasaarvabhowma was released and also had commercial success.
-His last film as a leading role, James, was posthumously released on what would have been Puneeth's 47th birthday, 17 March 2022.
+His last film in a leading role, James, was posthumously released on what would have been Puneeth's 47th birthday, 17 March 2022.
 It broke the record for the biggest opening day collection, and was the fastest Kannada movie to gross 100 crores.

-Popularity and Other works
+Popularity and other works

 The sea of people, thronging that gave last respects to Puneeth Rajkumar, is testimony to his iconic status in the state.
 Over the last two decades, Puneeth Rajkumar grew from being an actor to an icon, much like his father, Dr Rajkumar.
 Puneeth had leveraged the influence he had to endorse many causes, refusing to take any remuneration for them.